 The impact of deblocking filtering along the right and bottom edge is not included since those neighbouring CUs are not available when processing the current CU.

+CTU-level QP Adaptation

+In practical encoding applications, block-level QP adaptation is often used to achieve better rate allocation within a video frame to optimize perceptual video quality.
+The VTM reference encoder supports two CTU-level QP adaptation algorithms aimed at optimizing the video coding quality.
+The principle difference between these methods is the QP derivation process for each CTU.

 Block Importance Mapping (BIM)

 The VTM reference encoder supports a block QP adaptation method called Block Importance Mapping (BIM).
 The method is enabled by setting the VTM encoder configuration parameter BIM to 1.
 It is also recommended to set TemporalFilter to 1 and both TemporalFilterPastRefs and TemporalFilterFutureRefs to at least 2.
 BIM sets delta QP for CTUs depending on an estimation of the difference between pictures and is based on calculations performed in the MCTF.
 QP is only modified for frames where the temporal filter is active, i.e., where POC is divisible by eight.